hjerpbakk/advent-of-code/README.md

-# AdventOfCode2017
+# Advent Of Code

-Advent of Code 2017 from http://adventofcode.com/
+This repo contains my solutions to the yearly Advent of Code coding challenges from http://adventofcode.com/